 i wanted to be able to make a mess, to be creative, to care less

-but i was told to be tidy, to clean up after others, to be safe
+but i was told to be tidy, to clean up after others, to be safe - i was afraid

 i was locked up inside